tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 \text{Overhead} \approx \frac{\text{params} \times \text{comms/layer} \times \text{hidden size} \times \text{number of layers} \times (N-1)/N}{\text{bandwidth}} = \\ \frac{2 \times 2 \times 8192 \times 80 \times 3/4}{450 \times 10^9} \approx 4\ \mu\text{s}
 $$

-The total overhead of 8 or 9µs would be awesome.
-However, in practice, this gets much more complicated.
-The total overhead is contingent on the number of factors, such as:

-- The type of all-reduce algorithm (ring, tree, etc.) and its efficiency
-- Synchronization cost between all 4 GPUs
-- the actual connection topology between the devices
-- kernel launch overhead
-- Suboptimal memory access patterns
-- NCCL overhead
-- **Memory management overhead**—additional memory allocations and copies required for tensor parallelism.
-- miscellaneous

-These factors make accurate overhead modeling extremely challenging.
-As we'll demonstrate in the next sections, the gap between theoretical and actual performance can be substantial, requiring empirical measurement for accurate system modeling.
+The total overhead of 8 or 9 µs would be awesome.
+However, in practice, it gets much more complicated.
+During the sync barrier, the compute graph is effectively stalled.
+We have a constant overhead of a few ms when the GPUs are idling while waiting for the sync to be finished.
+This extra "tax" is the reason preventing us from utilizing the full memory bandwidth we have available across all the GPUs.
+Accurate overhead modeling is quite challenging.
+As we'll demonstrate in the next sections, the gap between theoretical and actual performance can be quite substantial, requiring empirical measurement for accurate system modeling.

 # Batching - the key to good economics